 Injury and/or chronic pain is much more than an inconvenience.
 It can negatively impact your overall quality of life and prevent you from doing the things you love.
 Thankfully, physical therapy can help.

-Our team of physiotherapists have the collective expertise to rehabilitate a wide range of injuries, chronic pain, and other health care issues that keep you from performing and living life to the fullest.
+Our highly trained team of physiotherapists have the collective expertise to rehabilitate a wide range of injuries, chronic pain, and other health care issues that keep you from performing and living life to the fullest.
 From kids to seniors and individual athletes to entire teams, our Central Alberta clinics are equipped with the staff, products, and supplies necessary to get you back to feeling your best.

 “Physiotherapists can help you achieve your highest level of physical functioning (at any stage of life) by providing you with a personalized treatment plan based on your specific needs.”

 Our team takes a hands-on approach to restoring, maintaining and optimizing your quality of life.

 We often apply contemporary treatment techniques such as: